 Your child had just told you they have thoughts of killing themselves.
 And your first reaction is to think all this is teen or young adult drama and you say, “You’re just trying to get attention.”

-Please take seriously when your son or daughter tells you they want to die and realize the courage it took to reveal the deepest darkest secret in their soul.
+Please take it seriously when your son or daughter tells you they want to die and realize the courage it took to reveal the deepest darkest secret in their soul.

 If you felt this way, would you find it easy to tell someone?
 Wouldn’t these thoughts scare you?
-A young man who is seventeen and suffers thoughts of suicide told me recently, “It’s so hard to tell because it’s like I am giving away the last piece of myself.”
+A young man who is seventeen and suffers from thoughts of suicide told me recently, “It’s so hard to tell because it’s like I am giving away the last piece of myself.”

 Some young adults tell me it’s difficult to shock their parents with the news they’ve had thoughts of suicide when all they want to do is make them proud.
-Still others tell me they fear they will look weak and that telling someone about thoughts of suicide means they won’t be loved any more.
+Still, others tell me they fear they will look weak and that telling someone about thoughts of suicide means they won’t be loved anymore.

 These fears are real and I hear them over and over from young people and adults, too.

 If you are fortunate to have a child tell you they want to die before they die, be grateful.
 Because I didn’t get that chance.
 I found out about how much my son suffered only after his suicide when there was nothing I could do about it.

 Please don’t tell them they have so much to live for.
 Or that they are crazy to have such thoughts.